microsoft/ML-For-Beginners/7-TimeSeries/3-SVR/README.md

 Now you need to follow several steps

-      1. Define the model by calling `SVR()` and passing in the model hyperparameters: kernel, gamma and c
+  1. Define the model by calling `SVR()` and passing in the model hyperparameters: kernel, gamma, c and epsilon
-      2. Prepare the model for the training data by calling the fit() function.
+  2. Prepare the model for the training data by calling the `fit()` function.
   3. Make predictions calling the `predict()` function

-1. Create an SVR model
+Create an SVR model:

 ```python
 model = SVR(kernel='rbf',gamma=0.5, C=10)
 ```

-2. Fit the model on training data
+Fit the model on training data

 ```python
 model.fit(x_train, y_train[:,0])
 ```

-3. Make model predictions
+Make model predictions

 ```python
 y_train_pred = model.predict(x_train).reshape(-1,1)